-The standard operational procedure defines continuous quality improvement (CQI) and describes how to implement it in HIV care and treatment program, particularly in the ART sites, at operational district, at provincial ADIS, and STD program, and at the national program levels.

-Continuous quality improvement of the continuum of care is very important not only for the quality of life of the people living with HIV, but also to limit ARV drugs resistance, to prevent new infection, and to maximize the retention of patients in care across the whole HIV cascade.
+The standard operational procedure defines continuous quality improvement (CQI) and describes how to implement it in HIV care and treatment program, particularly in the ART sites, at operational district, at PASP, and at the national program levels.
+Continuous quality improvement of the continuum of care is very important not only for the quality of life of PLHIV, but also to limit ARV drugs resistance, to prevent new infection, and to maximize the retention of patients in care across the whole HIV cascade.